JacobEhrman91/PickIt/README.md

 #### Home Page
 ![Home Page](/Prototype/Home.png)

 This will be the home page after you log in.
-You will hace acess to event history, scheduled events, friends list, profile setting and app settings.
+You will have access to event history, scheduled events, friends list, profile setting and app settings via buttons.

 #### Friends Page
 ![Friends](/Prototype/Friends.png)

-This will be where users friends page where you can view you current friend and either invite theam or message them.
-Also has plus button to be able to look up and add friends
+This will be where users friends page where you can view you current friends and either invite them or message them.
+Also has "+" button to be able to look up and add friends.

 #### Create Event Page
 ![Event1](/Prototype/Event1.png)

-This will be where users can create an event where there are dropped down boxes for the type of event, Genere, date/time and also a button to invite friends.
+This will be where users can create an event where there are dropped down boxes for the type of event, Genere, date/time.
+Also a button to invite friends and a check box for age restricitons.

 #### Voting Page
 ![Event2](/Prototype/Event2.png)